 - Ensure that the required vehicle maintenance is scheduled around the new equipment installation to minimize downtime.

 - After you’ve completed the installation, develop a migration strategy ahead of your wireless network provider’s 3G expiration date.

 3G connectivity is slated to start ending as early as January 2022.
 If your fleet is running legacy hardware, now is the time to make sure you’re ready for this update.
 This will affect OBD II telematics hardware, ELD devices and asset trackers.
 If you’d like to learn more about how GPS Trackit can help you update to the best 5G-compatible hardware with GPS tracking and telematics, contact a Fleet Advisor to learn how to get started.

-Want to read more?
-Check out our eBook: How to Keep Vehicles and Fleets Connected After the End of 3G.* If you’re an existing GPS Trackit customer and need to upgrade your systems for the upcoming 5g switch, learn more about a no-cost upgrade for loyal customers.
-There are also legitimate concerns for end users like homeowners with 3g-powered security systems and for legacy cell phones and personal connected devices that don’t support 5g connectivity.
+If you’re an existing GPS Trackit customer and need to upgrade your systems for the upcoming 5g switch, learn more about a no-cost upgrade for loyal customers.
+There are also legitimate concerns for end-users like homeowners with 3g-powered security systems and for legacy cell phones and personal connected devices that don’t support 5g connectivity.
 However, today, we’re digging into the current projections for sunsetting 3G and how fleet owners and managers can prepare for a seamless transition when it comes to their tracking hardware and software.

 Read the Latest Service Fleet Tracking News

 If you’re a fleet manager interested in cutting-edge efficiency and protection for your vehicles, a…

 Brittany Auman didn’t set out to be an entrepreneur.
 Auman’s husband-to-be, Caleb, needed help with…